Bulmer Hobson: IRB and the Volunteers

 Hobson was sworn into the IRB in 1904 by Denis McCullough, their head in Belfast.
-Together they founded the Dungannon Clubs, whose object was to celebrate the victory of Volunteers of 1782 in restoring to Ireland her own Parliament, although they were additionally an "open front" for the IRB.
+Together they founded the Dungannon Clubs, whose object was to celebrate the victory of the Volunteers of 1782 in restoring to Ireland her own Parliament, although they were additionally an "open front" for the IRB.
 The Volunteers of 1782 were an armed militia whose success, they suggested, could offer instructive lessons.
 The first Dungannon Club manifesto read: “The Ireland we seek to build is not an Ireland for the Catholic or the Protestant, but an Ireland for every Irishman Irrespective of his creed or class."
 Under the direction of Denis McCullough, Hobson became one of the key figures in the ongoing revitalisation of the IRB in Ulster, along with Seán Mac Diarmada, Patrick McCartan and Ernest Blythe.

 Hobson moved to Dublin in 1907, and soon became a close friend of veteran Fenian Tom Clarke, with whom he had a very close relationship until 1914.
 In August 1909, with Constance Markievicz, he founded Na Fianna Éireann as a Republican scouting movement.
 In 1911 the republican newspaper Irish Freedom was founded, to which Hobson was an early contributor, and later that year he took over the editorship of it from Patrick McCartan.

 Hobson was elevated to the IRB's Supreme Council in 1911, taking over as the Ulster representative from IRB leader, Neal O'Boyle which coincided with the resignations of P.T.
 Daly, Fred Allen and Sean O'Hanlon, opening the way for Tom Clarke and the younger men to take control of the IRB.
 In 1913 he was elevated to the chairman of the Dublin Centres Board of the IRB, and later that year was one of the founding organisers of the Irish Volunteers, remaining a primary connection between the Volunteers and the IRB.
 He put together the plan to bring sufficient Volunteers and their supporters, discreetly to Howth on Sunday, 26 July 1914, to unload and distribute the arms being landed from the Asgard at Howth.